Alleghany County Self Appraisal

 Celebration:

-AppHealthCare and WIC leaders, including Lori Cimino, have expressed commitment to achieving “district-wide breastfeeding-friendly” status.
+AppHealthCare (including its WIC program) has expressed commitment to achieving “district-wide breastfeeding-friendly” status.
 Alleghany’s strong WIC participation and consistent leadership buy-in position the county well for formal designation.

 What They’re Already Doing:

-- Building shared commitment among AppHealthCare and WIC leadership.
+• Building shared commitment among AppHealthCare (including its WIC program) leadership.

 Measures:

-- Your community ensures that local media outlets host an annual discussion with chest/breastfeeding experts on this issue.
+3. Your community ensures that local media outlets host an annual discussion with lactation experts on this issue.

 Step 2: Welcoming Atmosphere for Breastfeeding Families (In Progress)